Yemen: Portuguese

+In purple, the Portuguese domains and presence in Yemen, 16th and 18th centuries.
+In pink, the territories of the allied/ vassals sultanates (Aden, Mahra, Dhofar, and Qishn).

 Starting in the 15th century, Portugal intervened, dominating the port of Aden for about 20 years and maintaining a fortified enclave on the island of Socotra during this period.
 From the 16th century, the Portuguese posed an immediate threat to Indian Ocean trade.
 The Mamluks therefore sent an army under Hussein al-Kurdi to fight the intruders The Mamluk sultan went to Zabid in 1515 and entered into diplomatic talks with the Tahiri sultan 'Amir bin Abdulwahab for money that would be needed for the jihad against the Portuguese.
 Instead of confronting them, the Mamluks, who were running out of food and water, landed on the coast of Yemen and began harassing the villagers of Tihamah to obtain the supplies they needed.

 The interest of Portugal on the Red Sea consisted on the one hand of guaranteeing contacts with a Christian ally in Ethiopia and on the other of being able to attack Mecca and the Arab territories from the rear, while still having absolute dominance over trade of spices, the main intention was to dominate the commerce of the cities on the coast of Africa and Arabia.
 To this end, Portugal sought to influence and dominate by force or persuasion all the ports and kingdoms that fought among themselves.
 It was common for Portugal to keep under its influence the Arab allies that were interested in maintaining independence from other Arab states in the region.